yavuzkaraca/Topographic-Projection-Sim/README.md

 ## Features
 - **Reimplemented in Python**: Completely rewritten codebase from MATLAB to Python for better accessibility and integration with modern scientific libraries.
 - **Increased Configurability**: Enhanced parameter configurability allows for extensive experimentation and simulation under various conditions.
-- **Expanded Assays Compatibility**: Adapted to work with multiple assays, facilitating a broader range of experimental setups.
 - **Advanced Visualization Tools**: Integrated visualization tools to better observe and analyze the effects of parameter changes and simulation results.

 ## Getting Started